dvdlsbn/fizzbuzz/README.md

 Cute App that consists in writing all numbers from 1 to 100, and just replacing :

-- All multiples of 3 by "fizz",
+- All multiples of 3 by "fizz"
-- All multiples of 5 by "buzz",
+- All multiples of 5 by "buzz"
 - And all multiples of 15 by "fizzbuzz"

 ## Features